BananaBerryInc/spit-fire/CONTRIBUTING.md

 # Coding the game!

-If you feel like you have something to add to the game, we are open to help.
-Although, plase wait a couple weeks to speak up, as we are using this as a school project.
-Once it is over (likely end of June), we will be open to any help you have.
-Submit a Pull Request, and if we think you are great, we will add you to the team!
+If you feel like you have something to add to the game, we are really exited to see what you can bring to the game!
+Really, just submit a Pull Request,and that will decide what happens with your coding work!
+We are trying to be a more open team, so fell free to try to contribute, and if we think you are great, we will add you to the team!

 # Thanks!